 Way back in 2014, an article was published describing Chin Tuck Against Resistance.

 When we look at patients with dysphagia from Pharyngoesophageal Segment (PES) dysfunction, we look at strengthening the suprahyoid muscles.
 These muscles assist in hyolaryngeal excursion and therefore play a part in esophageal opening.

 CTAR vs Shaker: Both have a component of isometric versus isokinetic.
-The isometric portion fo the Shaker is holding the head up for 1 minute with a minute rest x 3 repetitions.
+The isometric portion of the Shaker is holding the head up for 1 minute with a minute rest x 3 repetitions.
 The difference is, with CTAR, the patient is holding a 12 cm inflatable rubber ball and performing a chin tuck against it while seated.
-The Shaker the patient is lying flat on the floor and lifting their head only as if they were looking at their toes.
+When performing the Shaker, the patient is lying flat on the floor and lifting their head only as if they were looking at their toes.